PhD, Sociology, University of Chicago, USA

 Social Sciences and Humanities Development Grant, McGill University

 - Obukhova, E. and A. M. Kleinbaum.
-Scouting for Good Jobs: Gender and Networking in Job Search (under review).
+Scouting for Good Jobs: Gender and Networking in Job Search (In the review process).

 - Kim, MJ. and E. Obukhova.
 Staying out of Scandal’s Shadow: Categorical Ambiguity as a Competitive Advantage (data collection).